CapyRobot/blog/source/_posts/pnet_sw.md

 }
 ```

 Looking at the example above, different tokens representing different actors will pass through the `move_to_...` place.
 Certain parameters such as `ip:port` cannot be hard-coded into a config file since they are different for each actor.
 So, how can the action know the address of each robot?
-A section below shows how tokens can carry information, e.g., robot id and robot parameters.
+The section below shows how tokens can carry information, e.g., robot id and robot parameters.
 I found that a possible implementation is to ask the action to get parameter values from the token itself by using special keywords. `"ip:port": "@token{address}"` is telling the controller that the value for this parameter should be retrieved from the token associated with the action.
 Within the token data map, this info can be found under the key `address`.

 Tokens will be further discussed later, getting back to places and actions.
-Now that the controller can execute actions, the next step deciding is to what to do next afterward.
+Now that the controller can execute actions, the next step is deciding what to do next.
 Here is a simple implementation example for executing actions.

 ```c++
 // Epoch - to be executed periodically